input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 - A new validator address `LockBoxValidator` which will be the lock box that locks tokens transferred from mainchain to sidechain.
-  This must support both controlled deposits and controlled withdrawals of tokens.
+  This will support controlled deposits and controlled withdrawals (via `ReleaseToken`) of tokens.

-- A new minting policy `ReleaseToken` which allows controlled validation of a collection of `LockBoxValidators` to ensure that locked tokens are received by the intended recipient and users do not take more tokens than they are entitled to.
+- A new minting policy `ReleaseToken` which allows controlled withdrawals of a collection of `LockBoxValidator`s to ensure that locked tokens are received by the intended recipient and users do not take more tokens than they are entitled to.

 ### `LockBoxOracleMintingPolicy`
 We first describe `LockBoxOracleMintingPolicy` which will identify the
-    `LockBoxValidator`s used in the sidechain.
+    `LockBoxValidator`s used on the sidechain.
 This will be parameterized by:
 - a UTxO (or anything to guarantee that this token is uniquely identified with a point in time);
-- (optional) an integer denoting the total number of lock boxes available in the system;
+- (optional) an integer denoting the total number of lock boxes in the system;
 - (optional) the address of the `LockBoxValidator` (indirectly)[^indirectParamterization].

 [^indirectParamterization]: Often, we will say a Plutus script is _indirectly parameterized_ by `someData` meaning that `someData` must be found through a layer of indirection of some other read-only UTxO with this information.
-  This is necessary since sometimes Plutus scripts must be cyclically parameterized by each other, and this is simply impossible as the hash of the scripts cannot depend on each other.
+  This is necessary since sometimes Plutus scripts must be cyclically parameterized by each other which is impossible as the hash of the scripts cannot depend on each other.

 Note the optional data is not required but may be included to decrease trust
     assumptions in the setup.